-According to the Association for Financial Professionals’ (AFP) 2021 survey‡, 65% of treasury and finance professionals believe that the COVID-19 pandemic is to blame for some of the uptick in payments fraud at their companies.
-This trend is one that companies are closely monitoring and is leading businesses to make every effort to try to stay one step ahead of these threats.
+According to the Association for Financial Professionals’ (AFP) 2023 survey‡, 65% of treasury and finance professionals reported payments fraud attacks and attempts in 2022.
+Companies continue to look for strategies for preventing fraud, which is leading businesses to make every effort to try to stay one step ahead of these threats.

 From altered checks to wire transfers and corporate credit cards to employee theft, payments fraud comes in all forms.
 Fortunately, many businesses are more aware of the different types of fraud than ever before, and many are putting measures in place to combat the growing issue.
 This includes educating themselves and their staff on proactive measures they can take to minimize risk.